avatorl/Deneb-Vega-Help/README.md

 My Github repository of Deneb Vega Templates for FT Visual Vocabulary chart types: https://github.com/avatorl/Deneb-Vega-Templates

-## What can be created using Vega?
+## What can be created using Vega and Deneb?

 ### A satic poster